 Sutton-on-Sea and Trusthorpe Lifeboat Guild Jigsaw Festival

-Volunteers will be selling jigsaws and books at the Meridale Centre in Sutton-on-Sea on Saturday 10 August from 10.00am to 1.30pm.
-Refreshments will also be available.
+Volunteers will be selling jigsaws and books at the Meridale Centre, High Street, Sutton-on-Sea on Sunday 5 April from 10.00am to 1.00pm.
+Refreshments will be available.

 Key facts about the RNLI

 The RNLI charity saves lives at sea.
 Its volunteers provide a 24-hour search and rescue service around the United Kingdom and Republic of Ireland coasts.
 The RNLI operates 238 lifeboat stations in the UK and Ireland and more than 240 lifeguard units on beaches around the UK and Channel Islands.
 The RNLI is independent of Coastguard and government and depends on voluntary donations and legacies to maintain its rescue service.
 Since the RNLI was founded in 1824, its lifeboat crews and lifeguards have saved over 142,700 lives.